chuajiesheng/reloop/Docs/source/examples.rst

     :depth: 3
     :local:

-In this chapter we will discuss additional examples, which are inteded to provide the user with a broader perspective of reloop's applications.
+In this chapter we will discuss additional examples, which are intended to provide the user with a broader perspective of reloop's applications.
 If you have not already visited the _tutorial: it is advised to do so first.

 Stackelberg Games